 About the presenters:

-Bridgette Picou, LVN, ACLPN, is a licensed vocational and certified AIDS care nurse in Palm Springs, California.
-She works for The Well Project as stakeholder liaison, representing the interests of women living with and affected by HIV in medical, research, policy and advocacy spaces.
-Bridgette is a director at large for the Association of Nurses in AIDS Care (ANAC) and a sitting member of the HIV & Aging Research Project-Palm Springs (HARP-PS) board of directors.
-Sitting at the intersections of being Black, being a woman and living with HIV, her goal is to remind people that there are lives being lived behind a three-letter or four-letter acronym.
+Bridgette Picou, LVN, ACLPN, is a licensed vocational and certified AIDS Care Nurse in Palm Springs, California.
+She works for The Well Project as the stakeholder liaison, representing the interests of women living with and affected by HIV in medical, research, policy, and advocacy spaces.
+Bridgette is a director at large for ANAC (the Association of Nurses in AIDS Care), and a sitting member of the board of directors for HIV & Aging Research Project-Palm Springs (HARP-PS).
+Her column in Positively Aware magazine is her unique and feminine take on life while navigating a positive HIV status and frame of mind.
+Sitting at the intersections of being Black, a woman, and living with HIV, her goal is to remind people that there are lives being lived behind a three-or four-letter acronym.

 Continuing education: The Minnesota Board on Aging approves this webinar to count for 1.5 hours and 1.5 social work continuing education unit (CEU) credits.